-This section contains information about creating standard and temporary dbspaces with and without the default page size, specifying the first and next extent sizes for the tblspace in a dbspace when you create the dbspace, and adding a chunk to a dbspace or blobspace.
+This section contains information about creating standard and temporary dbspaces with and without the default page size, specifying the first and next extent sizes for the tblspace tblspace in a dbspace when you create the dbspace, and adding a chunk to a dbspace or blobspace.

-For information about monitoring dbspaces, see "Monitor storage spaces" on page 9-6.
+For information about monitoring dbspaces, see "Monitor storage spaces."